 It is important to confirm that your business will be located in the proper zoning district.
 The Office of Planning & Sustainability can help identify appropriate zoning districts for your business.
 Some businesses are also allowed as home occupations.
 Please contact the Office of Planning & Sustainability for more information.

-The Building Department issues commercial, residential, mechanical and zoning permits.
-Please reach out to the Building Department to let them know of your plans so that they can guide you in the direction to obtain all applicable building permits.
+The Building Department issues commercial, residential, mechanical, and zoning permits.
+Anyone seeking to construct, reconstruct, alter, repair, or demolish a structure or install a sign must first obtain a building permit.
+Before any work starts, a building permit must be obtained and prominently displayed at the job site.
+Please reach out to the Building Department to let them know of your plans so that they can guide you in the direction to obtain all applicable permits.

 Additional Permits (if applicable)

-- Health Department Permits (Food Establishment, Tobacco Permits, Body Art Permits, etc.)
+- Health & Human Services Permits (Food Establishment, Tobacco Permits, Body Art Permits, etc.)

-- License Commission Licenses (Liquor, Entertainment, Common Victualler Licenses)
+- License Commission Licenses (Liquor, Entertainment, Common Victualler Licenses, etc.)

 - Fire/Rescue Department (Fire Safety, Hazardous Materials)